apeiniger/ec2ssh/README.md

     --no-cache            Ignore cache, load instances via aws cli tool and update cache afterwards

 ### Prerequisites

-You need to have the aws cli tools installed in order to use this script.
+- AWS CLI tools need to be installed in order to run this script.
+- PHP needs to be installed to run this script

 ### Misc
 Let me know if you are having any difficulties by opening an issue here.